pswilde/nemini/README.md

 Nemini is able to serve static gemtext files from your root directory or subdirectories.
 Your static files must use the extension `.gemini`, `.gmi` or `.gmni`.
 Currently, other file extensions are not supported, but easily fixed if there's need for it.

+## Contact me
+Say "Hi"!
+I'm on the Fediverse at [@paul@notnull.click](https://notnull.click/paul)
+Or raise an issue here (Codeberg) for anything related to issues with Nemini